kaiquewdev/aggain/README.md

   [sudo] agni-gen --up
   ```

-  Start up an structure from the group with the engine.
+  Start up an structure from the ground with the engine.

   ```
   [sudo] agni-gen --start [name]